 It is possible to calculate the Carbon Footprint of the Organizations by making an “Inventory of greenhouse gas emissions” referring to the annual business year, to understand where and how much an Organization creates its “carbon footprint” and thus be able to subsequently manage it.

-The calculation of the carbon footprint that we make in Italy can be constituted as an indication of the emissive performance of a particular process or product, also for the purpose of a subsequent preparation of a corporate carbon balance, or a carbon label ( environmental product label) pursuant to ISO 14021 (“Environmental labels and declarations, Self-declared environmental claims – Type II environmental labeling”).
+Standard and reporting The calculation of the carbon footprint that we make in Italy can be constituted as an indication of the emissive performance of a particular process or product, also for the purpose of a subsequent preparation of a corporate carbon balance, or a carbon label ( environmental product label) pursuant to ISO 14021 (“Environmental labels and declarations, Self-declared environmental claims – Type II environmental labeling”).